Finham Park School: School buildings

+Most school buildings have two floors, The Gateway, Cafe6, The View are all single floor.
+A Block has three floors.

 Behaviour for learning system (BFL)

 Finham Park School has a consequence system for bad behaviour and a reward system for good progress and work in class.
 The "consequence" system gets worse punishments as the student misbehaves; a C1 is a verbal warning, a C2 is a warning where your name gets written on the board, a C3 is a detention lasting 30 minutes, C4 is moved to another classroom and a detention lasting 1 hour and a C5 is an isolation.

 In 2018, a new policy was introduced called "Restorative Justice".
 Alongside the regular consequence system, the wrongdoer(s) and the teacher that reported the bad behaviour engage in a restorative conversation, in an attempt to make amends between the teacher and student(s).